DhanyathaShree/ATS-Based-Job-Portal-Email-Notification-System/README.md

-# ATS-Based-Job-Portal-Email-Notification-System
-Certainly!
-Here's your refined and **professionally formatted** `README.md` content written in a clean, formal tone, ideal for a GitHub repository:

----

 # ATS-Based Job Portal Email Notification System

 This project is a comprehensive job portal solution designed for both applicants and recruiters.
 It features an integrated Applicant Tracking System (ATS) to evaluate resumes based on job descriptions using NLP techniques, and an automated email notification system to communicate application status.
 The system streamlines the recruitment workflow by enhancing the efficiency and transparency of the job application process.

----

 ## Overview